Skip to content

 Identity

 pyrsql is a compiler-oriented RSQL query engine.
-It compiles RSQL query strings into ORM-specific statement objects through a multi-stage pipeline: parsing → semantic binding → logical IR → backend lowering.
+It turns RSQL-like filter and sort expressions into ORM-specific statement updates through a staged pipeline:

 query text